This is the FAQ section for the 2019 AFS Grant application.

 We also ask that you keep us up to date on your contact info.

 This is a highly competitive grant program.
 Generally, we receive about 200 applications and about 20 receive funding.
 Over the past two years, approximately 10% of applicants were funded.
 To put together the best grant application possible, we highly recommend that you look over the examples of past successful applications on our website, attend one of the workshops we do around the state and take advantage of the one-on-one consultation appointments we offer prior to the deadline and review the sample applications that we make available.

 What types of projects does the grant fund?

 We fund all genres (narrative, documentary, experimental, animation) and hybrids thereof.
 We do not fund multimedia projects, web series or television series.
 Since we have different panelists every year, the number and types of projects funded vary from year to year.
 While there is no typical project per se, projects selected for funding are usually the types that play at film festivals.
 Projects must be independent productions.
 Independent production means a production under the artistic, budgetary and editorial control of the individual owning copyright.
 No consideration will be given to industrial or promotional pieces or works-for-hire.
 We are unable to consider multimedia projects at this time.
 Primarily episodic work (television shows, web series) also will not be considered.
-Application must be for the production, post-production or distribution stages.
+Applications must be for the production, post-production, or distribution stages.
 No consideration will be given for applications requesting pre-production or development funds.